 GCCRS and the Canterbury Earthquakes Insurance Tribunal

-Parliament is considering a Bill which would establish a tribunal to help people resolve residential insurance claims related to the Canterbury earthquakes.
-The Tribunal proposed in the Bill includes an independent, funded mediation service(external link) provided by the Ministry of Business, Innovation and Employment, which is experienced in delivering mediation in the housing and tenancy sector.
+The Canterbury Earthquakes Insurance Tribunal has been established to help people resolve residential insurance claims related to the Canterbury earthquakes though the judicial system.
+The Tribunal includes an independent, funded mediation service(external link) provided by the Ministry of Business, Innovation and Employment, which is experienced in delivering mediation in the housing and tenancy sector.